thorsten/phpMyFAQ/docs/update.md

 5. Install downloaded package: first, it creates a backup of your current installation, then it copies the downloaded files into your installation and in the end, the database is updated

+Note:
+The online update feature is experimental and might not work in all environments.
+For example, if you're running phpMyFAQ in a subdirectory, the online update will break your RewriteBase path in the .htaccess file.

 ## Modifying templates for phpMyFAQ 4.0

 We recommend you take a look at the main [Bootstrap documentation](https://getbootstrap.com/).